 What we do

-The BCA focusses on more national initiatives, such as our ongoing campaigns to have caving recognised nationally as an allowable activity on open access land.
-The BCA also looks to overcome national barriers to cave and countryside access, through campaigning to Government bodies and landowners and agencies, building beneficial relations with like-minded organisations and supplying funding for cave access initiatives nationally.
+The BCA focuses on national initiatives, such as our ongoing campaigns to have caving recognised nationally as an allowable activity on open access land.
+The BCA also looks to overcome national barriers to cave and countryside access, through campaigning to Government bodies, landowners, and agencies, building beneficial relations with like-minded organisations, and supplying funding for cave access initiatives nationally.

 This work is performed by the BCA’s Conservation & Access Committee.

 Countryside Rights of Way Act